ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 Empty. `user-B` can't see `user-A`'s session.
 Same authentication token, same agent, different isolation key — different view of the world.

-Similarly, trying to GET the specific session with the wrong key returns a 403:
+Let's try to get the session details using `user-B`'s key:

 ```bash
 # Try to get user-A's session using user-B's key — 403